 On the brighter side, the prime benefit of multiple individual units is that even if one unit stops working, the others will continue their cooling.

 The repair of HVAC units is one of the biggest downsides.
 This is because these units require seasonal maintenance, and possible repairs.
-So this winter, make sure that you have had an inspection or heating service repair Long Island before you turn your HVAC unit on this winter.
+So this winter, make sure that you have had an inspection or heating service repair huntington before you turn your HVAC unit on this winter.
 In case you keep using an unfit unit, you may have to deal with major costs of repair.